ajbergh/comfyui-google-ai-prompt-enhancer/README.md

 ## Features

-- Connects to Google's Gemini AI to transform simple prompts into detailed image generation instructions
+- **AI-Powered Prompt Enhancement:** Connects to Google's Gemini AI to transform simple prompts into detailed image generation instructions.
-- Seamlessly integrates with ComfyUI's workflow system
+- **Model-Specific Optimization:** Use the `Model Type` dropdown (SD1.5, SDXL, Flux, etc.) to tailor the enhancement process for your target model.
+- **Creativity Control:** Adjust the `Creativity` slider to control the randomness and artistic style of the enhanced prompt.
+- **Conciseness Option:** A simple checkbox to generate shorter, more direct prompts.
+- **Dynamic Negative Prompts:** Automatically populates a suggested negative prompt when you select a model type.
+- **Seamless Integration:** Integrates directly into the ComfyUI workflow as a conditioning node.
+- **Enhanced UX:**
-- Auto-resizing text input field
+    - Auto-resizing text input fields.
-- Secure API key handling with masked display
+    - Secure API key handling with a show/hide toggle.
-- Error handling with graceful fallbacks
-- Metadata embedding for enhanced prompts
-- Model Type dropdown: Select SD1.5, SDXL, Flux, Flux Kontext, or WAN 2.2 to optimize prompt enhancement for your target model.
+- **Metadata Embedding:** Includes a companion node to save the original and enhanced prompts to your image's metadata.
+- **Error Handling:** Provides clear feedback and gracefully falls back to the original prompt on API errors.

 ## Installation